AkmalElahi/diagnostic-engine-slice/readme.md

 The app automatically checks for existing session on startup:
 1. If found → Resume from exact node
 2. If completed → Show result
-3. If none → Show welcome screen
+3. If none → Show start session screen

 ## Summary Schema